-

 Where and when did you go?

-As a student on the Bachelor in Tourism and Hospitality Management, I was lucky enough to be able to carry out 2 expatriations as well as a humanitarian project.
+As a student on the Bachelor in Hospitality (Tourism Management and Hotel Management Tracks), I was lucky enough to be able to carry out 2 expatriations as well as a humanitarian project.

 Firstly, I went to the CETT-UB school in Barcelona in September 2020 for one semester.
 I absolutely loved my experience there.
 Despite COVID, I was fortunate to be able to attend lessons ‘in person’ for a little over a month.
 I was able to choose all my courses, and I really liked the way they taught, which was based on Soft Skills and personal development beyond simply acquiring knowledge.
 I have fond memories of the relationship with the teachers, which was very different from that in France, with a more personal and friendly approach.
 I enjoyed the Spanish culture and quickly felt at home.